fszewczyk/shkyera-engine/docs/tutorials/get_started.md

 ![Console](../img/console.png)
 </div>

 There are multiple types of logs.
-For our message, we used the once representing success.
+For our message, we used the one representing success.
 If you want to show different messages, use `log_error`, `log_info` and `log_verbose` in your scripts.

 Congrats!
 You have just made your first program in Shkyera Engine.
 But wait, we can do more!
 What if we want to have a custom message?
 And what if we want to print this message exactly 17 times?
 To answer this important question, we present to you: _public variables_!